iiscleap/Coswara-Exp/README.md

 # Coswara-Exp
-Repo containing Annotations for Project Coswara.
+Repo contains Annotations of Project Coswara data.
 The annotations are an ongoing process and will be updated a bit later than the data repository (https://github.com/iiscleap/Coswara-Data).